FarronF/limerick-council-meetings/meetings/2021/03/05-Virtual Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 4th December 2020.md

 assist with all investigations and policing matters.
 Garda Edel Moloney operates between Oola and

-Pallasgreen Garda Stations providing policing to both areas.--- **12.Question submitted by Councillor Martin Ryan**
+Pallasgreen Garda Stations providing policing to both areas.
+---
+**12.Question submitted by Councillor Martin Ryan**

 *“I will ask at the next Meeting will Garda Management increase it’s operation in Johnsg**ate Village*